Status

 On this page:

-Victoria is home to a number of unique and sensitive landscapes and distinctive places that are highly valued for their environmental, social, cultural and economic assets.
+Victoria is home to a number of unique and sensitive landscapes and distinctive places highly valued for their environmental, social, cultural and economic assets.
 These areas are vital to the functioning of our urban areas, providing people with clean air, drinking water, food, resources and recreational opportunities.

 These areas are under increasing pressure for development because of their attractiveness, accessibility and proximity to our cities, and because of environmental factors like the impacts of climate change.

-These areas are being protected so that they can continue to be enjoyed by current and future generations.
+These areas are being protected so they can continue to be enjoyed by current and future generations.

 The Distinctive Areas and Landscapes Standing Advisory Committee has been appointed to consider and provide advice on matters relating to the Statements of Planning Policy (SPP) for these areas.